Documentation forService Desk

 • Update Operating System using SolarWinds Patch Manager.

-• Add email server and Spam Experts.
+• Add an email server and Spam Experts.

 • Include type and family in the naming convention (for example, Network, Application, Infrastructure).